 New Hampshire Power of Attorney Forms

-Limited (Special) Power of Attorney – In order to restrain the decision making powers granted to an agent to a particular set of circumstances or for a limited amount of time, a Limited (Special) POA should be enacted.
+|Restrains the decision making powers granted to an agent to a particular set of circumstances and/or for a specific amount of time.

 - Signing Requirements

 - Durable Power of Attorney (§ 564-E:105(c)) – Notarized.

 - Advance Directive / Medical Power of Attorney (§ 137-J:20) – Notarized OR signed by 2 witnesses.